nmeyer-ur/Grid/README.md

 ### How to run Grid tests and benchmarks

-The following command line arguments are useful running Grid binaries in simulation environments.
+The following runtime arguments are useful for running Grid binaries in simulation environments.
 The arguments avoid excessive runtimes and memory consumption.
 * `--shm N`, sets the size of communication buffers to N bytes,